Neural-Novin/.github/profile/README.md

-# 👋 Welcome to the NeuralNovin
+# 👋 Welcome to the Intelika
-### 🧪 NeuralNovin is a cutting edge artificial intelligence utilities platform with tons of exciting features!
+### 🧪 Intelika is a cutting edge artificial intelligence utilities platform with tons of exciting features!
 > 🧠 More information will be available here after we launch our first prototype ;)